technerdpablo/README-GEN/README.md

 ## Installation

-begin by installing node js, and also node version manager.
+Installed using node.js

 ## Usage

-Questions are asked and with the given answer the README will be generated.
+In order to use the README generator you would pull it up.
+Open the terminal and enter node js.index where you will be asked a series of questions that will end in the creation of a README.

 ## License
 MIT

 ## Contributing

-Any Contribution to further enhance the quality of this README Genertor is apprecitated.
+Any contribution to help enhance this project is welcome and appreciated.

 ## Test

-Project can be tested by using node.js.
+In order to test run node js.index in terminal.

 ## Questions

-Any question about this project will be reviewed and updated and kept up to date.
+Any questions will be reviewed and responded to in a timely fashion in order to keep the generator up to date.